History of Water Authority of Fiji

 The Government of Fiji started reforming the Water and Sewerage Department in 2009.
 The objective of this reform was to enhance the sustainable delivery of water and sewerage services to appropriate levels of service.
 The reform aimed at strengthening the then Water and Sewerage Department (WSD) before establishing the Water Authority of Fiji, which is dedicated to the delivery of water supply and sewerage services, autonomous and be able to mobilise the necessary resources to meet the demand, effectively and efficiently at required quality standards.

-The first two years of operations are key to establishing the most effective culture and mix of people, processes, procedures, governance, equipment, policies and monitoring and reporting.
-2013 will be WAF's fourth year of operations.
+The first few years of operations are key to establishing the most effective culture and mix of people, processes, procedures, governance, equipment, policies and monitoring and reporting.2015 will be WAF's sixth year in operation.

-WAF is responsible for providing access to quality drinking water and waste water services to over 144,000 residential and non-residential metered customers reaching over 700,000 people nationwide.
+WAF is responsible for providing access to quality drinking water and waste water services to over 144,000 residential and non-residential metered customers residing largely in urban areas and also setting up water supply systems in rural schemes, reaching over 700,000 people nationwide.

-Our area of operation covers 18,274 square kilometers with a water and wastewater network of more than 1,200 kilometers of pipes.
+Our area of operation covers 18,274 square kilometres of the 332 islands in the Fiji archipelago of which only 110 islands are inhabited and our current water and wastewater network constitutes more than 4313 kilometres of pipes.

 WAF has five (5) Strategic Business Units (SBU’s) or departments.
 Corporate Office SBU is headed directly by the Chief Executive Officer (CEO); Production and Projects SBU’s, each headed by a General Manager are overseen by the Chief Operating Officer (COO); Finance SBU is led by the Chief Finance Officer and Customer Services SBU is managed by a General Manager.